Frequently Asked Questions

 Q. Are there other labs on campus?

-A. The University Computer Lab at BAS opens Sunday 1:00 PM trough Friday 10:00 PM and Saturday from 9:00 AM to 10:00 PM.
-However, there other labs that can also be used by faculty and students.
+A. The University Computer Lab at BAS is open Fall, Spring and Summer hours.
+The service hours vary depending on the semester, please check our main web page for an updated schedule.
+However, labs that can also be used by faculty and students.
 For example: The James Walker Library, The Computer Science Computer Lab, The Learning Resources Center (LRC), University Computer Labs at the Instructional Media Resources Center, University Computer Labs at the Instructional Technology Support Center.

 We welcome your questions or comments.